|Nutrition Facts (per serving)|

-Mushroom risotto is a popular vegetarian Italian rice dish which makes for a suitable gourmet vegetarian entree whether dining out or at home.
-This is not a low-fat, healthy version, but rather a more traditional full-fat and indulgent recipe when you want nothing but pure, rich, decadent flavor.
-The ingredients include shallots, butter, garlic, white wine and yes, heavy cream and Parmesan or another hard cheese, such as Romano or Asiago.
+Mushroom risotto is a popular vegetarian Italian rice dish which makes for a suitable gourmet vegetarian entrée whether dining out or at home.
+This is a more traditional indulgent risotto recipe for you to enjoy when you want nothing but pure, rich, decadent flavor.
+The ingredients include shallots, butter, garlic, white wine, and yes, heavy cream and Parmesan or other hard cheese, such as Romano or Asiago.
 All of that adds up to a whole lot of deliciousness.

 Though risotto is often served as a side to a meat dish, it is usually served as a main course for vegetarian meals.
 Whip up a side salad, and maybe some homemade garlic bread, and you've got yourself a full meal.
 And the wine?
 Something red and Italian, like a Chianti, or, you can also use the same white wine you use in cooking the risotto.
 Enjoy!

 5 cups vegetable broth

 1/4 cup (4 tablespoons) unsalted butter